Dr. Quinn, Medicine Woman: Dr. Quinn: The Heart Within

-A second TV movie, entitled Dr Quinn: The Heart Within, aired in May 2001.
-The movie was set a year after Revolutions, making it 9 years since the first episode of Dr. Quinn in the year 1876.
-This time around, CBS gave Beth Sullivan total creative control; however, there were some strong ground rules.
+In May 2001, a second TV movie aired, entitled Dr Quinn: The Heart Within.
+The movie was set a year after Revolutions, making it nine years since the first episode of Dr. Quinn in 1876.
+This time around, CBS gave Beth Sullivan total creative control.
+There were some strong ground rules.
 To save money, the movie had to be filmed in Canada, and only the principal cast could be involved.
 Jane Seymour also served as an executive producer.
 The plot revolved around Michaela and the Sully family returning to Boston to attend Colleen's graduation from Harvard Medical School.

-Having transferred from The Women's Medical College to the male dominated university since the series finale, Colleen has met harsh criticism from the board as well as from Andrew's father, who resents the fact that she continues to pursue medicine, despite his misgivings.
-Unfortunately, Michaela's mother, Elizabeth, has fallen ill due to a heart condition, and eventually passes, leaving her entire estate to Michaela to establish a hospital back in Colorado Springs, echoing the demise of her father at the very beginning of the series.
-Colleen soon finds herself in a situation similar to the one her mother, Michaela, had just nine years earlier – in the same Bostonian sector — in that she is not respected or taken seriously as a woman doctor.
+Having transferred from The Women's Medical College to a male-dominated university since the series finale, Colleen has met harsh criticism from the board and Andrew's father, who resents the fact that she continues to pursue medicine despite his misgivings.
+Michaela's mother Elizabeth has fallen ill due to a heart condition and eventually passes, leaving her entire estate to Michaela to establish a hospital back in Colorado Springs, echoing the demise of her father at the very beginning of the series.
+Colleen soon finds herself in a situation similar to the one her mother Michaela had nine years earlier–in the same Bostonian sector—not being respected or taken seriously as a woman doctor.

-The movie is a proper finale to the series, depicting the now-adult Cooper children's farewell to Colorado Springs, and finding their new futures in Boston, while Michaela and Sully inevitably return to Colorado Springs to begin a new chapter in their own, now older, adult lives.
+The movie is a proper finale to the series, depicting the now-adult Cooper children's farewell to Colorado Springs, finding their new futures in Boston.
+Michaela and Sully return to Colorado Springs to begin a new chapter in their own, now older, adult lives.

-While this movie was far better received by fans, they did complain that more of the townspeople and original supporting cast were not involved, due to CBS's demands, as well as the last-minute absence of Chad Allen's Matthew (Allen had declined after learning that none of his original supporting costars were offered any appearances).
+While this movie was far better received by fans, they complained that more of the townspeople and original supporting cast were not involved, due to CBS's demands, as well as the last-minute absence of Chad Allen's Matthew.
+Allen had declined after learning that none of his original supporting costars were offered any appearances.
 Despite these criticisms, the movie was a success.
 It was filmed in Montreal, Quebec, Canada.